Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 It goes beyond checking for the chip, too.
 Keep your pet info updated.
 When I added Shadow to my pet account, I also adjusted for Karma’s weight (he’s shed some poundage, good kitty!).
 I changed Bravo’s picture once he became a tripawd dawg and then, sadly, let them know he’d passed away.

-And of course, I also have tags on my pets, to give ’em every reason to be found.
+And of course, I also have tags on all my pets, to give ’em every reason to be found.

 Why You Should Have Pet Microchips